One-way flight from Las Vegas to Palma de Mallorca

 Travel to Balearic Islands is currently restricted due to COVID-19.
 The restrictions for Balearic Islands are based on the Spain restrictions which are: Spain has reopened its borders to travelers from most EU countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.

-Spain has reopened its borders to travelers from the EU, the Schengen area, and the UK from June 21.
-Travel between Spain and Portugal has reopened as of July 1.
-Travelers arriving from the aforementioned areas no longer be required to present a residency certificate or to self-isolate upon entry into Spain; however they will need to complete an "FCS health control form" 48 hours before arrival at https://www.spth.gob.es/.
+Spain has reopened its borders to travelers from the EU, the Schengen area, and the UK.
+Travelers arriving from the aforementioned areas are no longer required to present a residency certificate or to self-isolate upon entry into Spain; however they will need to complete an "FCS health control form" 48 hours before arrival at https://www.spth.gob.es/.
 A QR code generated from the completed form must be presented upon arrival.
 Travelers will also undergo a temperature check and visual health assessment.

-For travelers arriving from outside the EU, the following rules still apply:
+For travelers arriving from outside the EU, only the following categories of travelers may enter:

-Residency permits and D visas that expired after December 14, 2019 will be accepted for entry to Spain and considered valid for 6 months after the state of alarm has ended..
+Residency permits and D visas that expired between December 14, 2019 and June 21, 2020 are accepted for entry..
 If you are planning to travel to Balearic Islands from an unrestricted area, please consider travel safety tips during this time.

 Cheapest Prices for Balearic Islands flights by month